 - Money you’re paid from the National Disability Insurance Scheme.

-For AustralianSuper members like Doug, seeking financial advice* when approaching retirement led to some life-changing decisions, which resulted in early retirement and the chance to spend more time with his wife.
+Seeking financial advice when approaching retirement can help with making some life-changing decisions.
+For example, AustralianSuper member Doug got advice that resulted in early retirement and the chance to spend more time with his wife.